tonethar/IGME-330-Fall-2019/weekly/week-06A-notes.md

 # Week 6A - Wrap up Modules / Audio Visualizer Prototypes

-## I. IIFE - "Immediately Invoke Function Expressions"
+## I. IIFE - "Immediately Invoked Function Expression"

 - Last time we looked at ES6 modules as a way to create per-file privacy of variables, functions, and classes
 - An older technique that works in any version of JavaScript is the [IIFE - "Immediately Invoke Function Expression"](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) - pronounced "Iffy" - which wraps code inside of a function - therefore making it inaccessible (private) outside of this containing function.